xinyicwang/COMP354-Team-Project/README.md

 ```

 ## Data Structures
-For the function pi^x, no data structures were needed.
+For the function π<sup>x</sup>, no data structures were needed.
 In order to create this function, power; nthRoot; and bisection method functions were made.
 Since an iterative approach was taken, previous values stored were replaced, thus making variables sufficient.